 Fractional jems, called chips (“c”) were imprinted metal bars that were 1/49th of a jem.

-On 22.6.1605 TSC with an almost unanimous decision by the great families, Tarsan reissued jems in a new format, a purely paper format with various magical components and quantities that were easier to work with exchange.
+date: 22.6.1605 TSC; tar with an almost unanimous decision by the great families, Tarsan reissued jems in a new format, a purely paper format with various magical components and quantities that were easier to work with exchange.

 The bills are all the same size at five inches by two inches with a brightly colored illustration.
 The material is sturdy with metal fibers woven into a dense paper.